minotour09/tesbuilderc721/README.md

 To start develop your own ERC-721 you will need a couple of tools:
 - NodeJS: https://nodejs.org/en/
 - Ganache (which is used to create a local blockchain): https://www.trufflesuite.com/ganache
+- IPFS: to create the NFTs and uploading it to the distributed file system

 So we can install the dependencies:
 ```